 Due to the variations in each physician’s schedule with regard to days worked, vacation, and holidays, it is difficult to provide consistent and appropriate follow-up for correspondence via e-mail.
 If you have questions for your regular pediatrician, please contact them through the advice nurse.
 Your message will be reviewed that day by your regular pediatrician or a member of their pod (two to three physicians who work in the same area of the office “red, yellow, and blue”).
 Following their review, an appropriate response will come either from your pediatrician or the advice nurse.

-Chapel Hill Pediatrics and Adolescents does not encourage “walk-ins” during normal business hours or during our after hours clinic Monday through Friday.
+Chapel Hill Pediatrics and Adolescents do not encourage “walk-ins” during normal business hours or during our after-hours clinic Monday through Friday.

-Chapel Hill Pediatrics and Adolescents does not encourage “walk-ins” from 8:00am-7:00pm Monday through Friday.
-During these hours we operate on scheduled appointments (please note that just the Chapel Hill office is open for urgent care appointments from 5:00pm-7:00pm Monday through Friday).
-Despite our best efforts there are several factors that interfere with timeliness of schedules, including the challenges of scheduling the “right” amount of time for any given “complaint,” late arrival of patients, sometimes due to circumstances beyond their control, emergencies, and phone calls requiring immediate attention from the physician.
+Chapel Hill Pediatrics and Adolescents do not encourage “walk-ins” from 8:00 am-7:00 pm Monday through Friday.
+During these hours we operate on scheduled appointments (please note that just the Chapel Hill office is open for urgent care appointments from 5:00 pm-7:00 pm Monday through Friday).
+Despite our best efforts, there are several factors that interfere with the timeliness of schedules, including the challenges of scheduling the “right” amount of time for any given “complaint,” late arrival of patients, sometimes due to circumstances beyond their control, emergencies, and phone calls requiring immediate attention from the physician.

 Exceptions are made for certain emergent conditions* as identified and determined by the Nursing and Physician Staff (please see the list below).

 If you do not have an appointment and would like to have your child seen for routine illness or injury visit, please ask the front desk staff for the next available appointment with a physician.